twclark0/advanced-javascript-fundamentals/README.md

 ✌️Hello!
 My name is Tyler Clark and this is the source material for my Advanced JS Fundamentals workshop

+## Why Should You Care About this Workshop?

+Many of the topics I will go over are not required for someone to know in order to be a "web developer".
+In fact, I know people that have worked in JavaScript for 10 years that have little to no idea of these concepts.
+So why should you care?
+I believe that understanding the foundations of JavaScript will take your career to the next level.
+I really mean it.

+Here are some of the real world takeaways from this workshop:

+1. You will be able to learn new frameworks more quickly.
+2. Not only will you avoid writing exceptions but will recognize errors quicker.
+3. It could be the difference between getting a job or even being able to give yourself the infamous "senior" title.
+4. You will see an overall improvement in your code quality.

+---

 ## Pre-Workshop Instructions/Requirements

 This workshop is helpful for developers at any level of their career.
 Though it assumes that you have at a minimum a basic knowledge of JavaScript such as its syntax